wahani/wahani.github.io/_posts/2015-05-15-Datendesign-Barplot-simple.md

 title: "A not so simple bar plot example using ggplot2"
 author: "Sebastian"
 tags: [R, ggplot2, datendesign]
+description: "A barplot example using ggplot2 from the book 'Datendesign mit R'."
 bibliography:
 output: wahaniMiscs:::pdf_memo
 archive: false